Abasto, the huge art deco style complex in the neighborhood of the same name, is Buenos Aires largest shopping mall.

 • Underground parking

-• If you spend over AR$70 in any store marked ‘duty free,’ ask for your receipt so you can get a refund on the taxes on your way out of the country.
+• If you spend over a certain amount in any store marked ‘duty free,’ ask for your receipt so you can get a refund on the taxes on your way out of the country.

 • If you are staying in a hotel, call the mall for a free ride from your hotel to the mall.
 To be driven back to your hotel until 7:00 p.m., ask at the mall’s service stands.